gregorio-project/gregorio/UPGRADE.md

 - `beforechoralsignspace` has been renamed to `beforelowchoralsignspace`.
 - `lowchoralsignshift` has been renamed to `choralsigndownshift`.
-- `highchoralsignshift` has been renamed to `choralsignupshift` and its sign inverted.
+- `highchoralsignshift` has been renamed to `choralsignupshift` and its sign (direction of shift) inverted.

 ### Styling score elements

-Changing the styling of text elements of the score (the initial, translations, etc.) formerly required the user to redefine a command which took an argument while changing the styling of the staff lines had a command specialized to that purpose.
+Changing the styling of text elements of the score (the initial, translations, etc.) formerly required the user to redefine a command which took an argument, while changing the styling of the staff lines had a command specialized to that purpose.
 All formats can now be changed via the `\grechangestyle` command.
 This command takes two or three arguments.
-The first argument, required, is the format to be altered.
+The first argument, required, is the name of the format to be altered.
 The defined formats are:

 - `greinitial`: normal initials
 - `grebiginitial`: big (2-line) initials